Frequently Asked Questions

 Q: I have just updated AnnotSV or the annotations sources and the annotation process is longer than usual, is it normal?After an update of AnnotSV sources, some files will be reprocessed and thus taking several additional time.
 Further use of AnnotSV will be quicker!

-Q: How to cite AnnotSV in my work?If you are using AnnotSV, please cite our work using the following reference:
+Q: How to cite AnnotSV in my work?We do appreciate citations very much.
+So, if you are using AnnotSV, please cite our work using the following references: